 - pinch Gochukaru (Korean chili flakes) optional

-Whisk flour, water, sugar, salt, and pepper in a large bowl.
+- Whisk flour, cold water, sugar, salt, and pepper in a large bowl.
 Make sure there are no lumps.

-Heat a 12-inch, well seasoned, cast iron skillet on medium high heat.
-When the pan is hot, add 2 Tbsp neutral oil (I used grapeseed oil).
+- Heat a 12-inch, well seasoned, cast iron skillet on medium high heat.
+When the pan is hot, add 2 Tbsp neutral oil (I use grapeseed oil).
 The oil should thin on contact and smoke slightly.

-Add 1 cup of kimchi pancake batter.
+- Add 1 cup of kimchi pancake batter.
 Use a spoon to spread the batter as thin as possible, all the way to the edges.
-When the bottom is crispy with browned spots, flip to the other side and finish cooking, about 4-5 minutes on each side.
+Shake the pan so the oil distributes evenly and slides underneath the pancake, not just on the edges.
+When the bottom is crispy with browned spots, flip to the other side.
+Shake again and finish cooking.
+Cook for about 3-4 minutes on each side.

-When the second side is done, flip to the first side and cook for an additional 1 minute.
+- When the second side is done, flip back to the first side and cook for an additional 1 minute.
 This will ensure the crispiest pancake.

-While the pancake sizzles away, make the dipping sauce.
-(This is optional.)
+- While the pancake sizzles away, make the dipping sauce.
 Combine all ingredients in a small bowl and set aside.